 About the London Crystal Palace International Film Festival, UK

-The festival provides opportunities for film makers to have their work screened at selected venues around Crystal Palace in South East London to a passionate audience of film professionals, journalists and the general public and the chance to win a Best in Category or a Best in Festival CPIFF award selected by a panel of celebrity and respected industry judges.
+The festival in London UK, provides opportunities for film makers to have their work screened at selected venues around Crystal Palace in South East London, near Croydon, to a passionate audience of film professionals, journalists and the general public and the chance to win a Best in Category or a Best in Festival CPIFF award selected by a panel of celebrity and respected industry judges.
 The audiences get the opportunity to see top quality film making in genres and lengths that do not get main stream platforms.
 Attendees are always astounded by the quality they see.
 CPIFF also shows them in unique architectural and social environments often with fabulous food and drink available enhancing the whole experience to more than just great films.
 Everyone comments on on how social and alternative the whole experience is, many film festival seasoned film makers say it's the best festival they have attended!

 One of the UK's best known comedians, his CV as a performer, writer and